Rejoice always, pray continually, give thanks in all circumstances; for this is God’s will for you in Christ Jesus (1 Thessalonians 5:16-18 NIV).

 Friend to Friend

-Sometimes I don’t see glory in tragedy, but I still can praise God because I know He is there.

 Gratitude changes the lens through which we see the circumstances in our little slice of time.
+Sometimes I don’t see God in tragedy, but I still can praise God because I know He is there.

 Thanksgiving changes our perspective despite broken dreams, broken relationships, tumultuous circumstances, and unfulfilled longings.

 On many occasions in the Psalms, David complained about his circumstances (Psalms 42; 57; 62).
 But more often than not, about midway through David’s laments, he begins praising God for who He is and thanking God for what He’s done.

-In Jesus’ Name,
+In Jesus’ Name, Amen.

 Now It’s Your Turn

-Today, read Psalms 145,146, and 147.
-Take note of what the psalmist praised God for.
+Read Psalms 145,146, and 147.
+Take note of why the psalmist praised God.

 More from the Girlfriends